The Nature of Faith

 Mutual Submission, Part 1

 This is part of a series on patriarchy, headship, and submission.
 See this index.
 NOTE: For a much shorter version of this post, see part 2.
 In “Everyone’s a Genius,” I engaged in a metaphysicial discussion of Full Metal Patriarch’s epistemology that he demonstrated in his article “A Dalrock Update.”
-Commenter …
+One …

 Justification By Faith, Part 6